NishitAttrey/tic_tak_toe/README.md

 # tic_tak_toe
-A simple tic_tak_toe game made using python
+A simple tic_tak_toe game is made by using python

 <h3>Requirements</h3>
 <ul>